 When we first starting mining back in 2017 we found getting started and operating at high efficiency very difficult.
-Dedicated mining operating systems like ethOS and SMOS simplified much of the initial work, but they fell short in the ease of configuration and rig optimization.
+Dedicated mining operating systems like ethOS, HiveOS and SMOS simplified much of the initial work, but they fell short in the ease of configuration and rig optimization.

 Much of a miner’s work went into constant tuning, bios changes, pool changes, file manipulation, manual calculations using online profit calculators, and scouring the internet for open source (and often outdated) data.